Combat

 At its core, Cybercore is a game of telling stories and challenges; one of the pillars of those challenges is conflict.

-When the chips are down, and the leads being laid, you have several options for defending yourself.
-Your Armour Factor (AF) is your ability to avoid damage; in high AF Armour rigs, getting hit is not an option.
+• Armour Factor (AF) is your ability to avoid damage; in high AF Armour rigs, getting hit is not an option.
 It's a promise.

-Dodge Factor (DF) is your ability to anticipate angles of fire and use your Agility and perception to avoid taking fire entirely.
 However, it's tiring, and you only have so much combat awareness.
 Your Reactions determine the number of times you can Dodge in a Round, this is capped by your armours Armour Reaction Cap (ARC).
-As your training improves, you learn to keep track of more assailants and improve your Dodge Factor.

-Evade Factor (EF) measures your ability to use your foresight and reactions to ensure you are in the right time and place to avoid area-of-effect attacks.
 These include grenades, explosives, cones, and beam fire from certain weapons.
 Your Agility determines the number of times you can Evade in a Round.

-AF is how well your stats and armor protect you from physical damage.
-Your fortitude, size and Armour determine your base AF.
 It improves as you rank up with training from your corp as you learn to utilize your armor chassis and roll with the punches.

 Armour has three categories: Light, Medium, and Heavy.

-However, the GM doesn't roll to hit your AF; in Cybercore, players do most of the rolling, so you roll to see how well you use your armor to take the blow.
-In this case, you roll a d20 and add your AF to the roll.
-If it beats the monster's Attack Number (AN), your Armour has taken the blow well; failing to beat the creature's AN is likely to damage your armor; once it's torn to shreds, the creatures have easy access to the yummy meat sack inside.
+If you beat the monster's Attack Number (AN), your Armour has taken the blow well; failing to beat the creature's AN is likely to damage your armor; once it's torn to shreds, the creatures have easy access to the yummy meat sack inside.

 The GM rolls the creature's damage, deducts the Armour DR, and passes through the remaining damage, if any, to the player.

-If you beat the creature's AN by more than 5, you gain resistance to the pass-through damage.
 The GM rolls the creature's damage, deducts the Armour DR, and half this damage passes through to the player (Round Down Minimum 1).

-If you beat the creature's AN by more than 10, you are Hardened to the pass-through damage.
 The GM will roll the creature's damage, deduct the Armour DR, and quarter the remaining damage (Round Down Minimum 0), which passes through to the player.

-If you beat the creature's AN by more than 15, your armor has absorbed all the damage; no damage passes through to the player.
+• If you beat the creature's AN by more than 15, your armor has absorbed all the damage; No damage passes through to the player.

-If you fail to beat the creature's Attack Number (AN), your armor has taken the blow badly and may glitch.
-For this check, adjust your armor current Quality by -1 for every five points you failed to meet the AN, then make a glitch check.
+For this check, your armors current Quality is -1 for every five points you failed to meet the AN, then make a glitch check.

 Lighter, more nimble combatants can avoid getting hit by anticipating angles of fire and Dodging.
 Your Dodge Factor is calculated as the sum of your Perception and Agility.
 The number of times you can Dodge in a Turn is limited by your Reactions (Minimum 1) and capped by your Armour Reaction Cap.

-If you fail to dodge an attack by five or more you are hit badly.
-Adjust your armor current quality by -1 for every five points you failed to meet the AN, then make a Glitch Check.
+If you fail to dodge an attack by five or more, you are hit badly.
+Adjust your armor current quality by -1 for every five points you failed to meet the AN, then make a Glitch Check .

 If you succeed by more than 5 you can reposition yourself as part of your Dodge.
 For every 2 points by which you Exceed the AN you can move one square.

 Evade is used against area effect attacks, such as grenades and other explosives or some weird alien bug acid spray.
 Your Evade Factor is the sum of your Foresight and Reactions.
-The maximum number of times you can Evade in a Round is determined by your Agility (Minimum One).

 Failing to Evade an attack is resolved normally, the GM will roll the damage, deduct your armours DR and apply the rest of the pass-though damage to the player.

 If you fail to Evade an attack by five or more you are hit badly.
-Adjust your armors current quality by -1 for every five points you failed to meet the AN, then make a glitch check.
+Adjust your armors current quality by -1 for every five points you failed to meet the AN, then make a Glitch Check .

 When you do get hit, your armor's DR will reduce the damage you take.
 As you find better equipment this will increase.
 If you are hit hard enough or swarmed by enough mobs, a certain amount of damage will bypass your DR and become pass-though damage, you will lose Hit-points.